MPI-Dortmund/cryolo/source/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The current CUDA 11 instructions need a quite recent glibc version (>=2.29).
 Not all systems provide such a recent version.
-However, you can manually compile it force crYOLO to use it:
+However, you can manually compile it and force crYOLO to use it:

 1. Download and compile a recent glibc (>= 2.29)